 These contribution rules can be attractive to those who work in nonprofit and government organizations.
 Check with your employer to see if your contributions can be taken directly from your paycheck and put into an investment account.

 It’s also worth checking to see if your employer offers matching contributions.
 If so, a percentage of your contributions can be matched by the employer and added to your retirement account.
 This “free money” can potentially help you take advantage of tax-efficient compounding returns.
+Some plans also make additional employer contributions, further expanding your potential retirement savings.
+Check with your human resources department to make sure you understand all the benefits you are entitled to once you participate in a plan.

 It’s important to understand that you’re only eligible for these plans if you have a specific type of employer that offers them.
 You won’t get to choose between them, and there aren’t “solo” versions of these plans like you might see with a 401(k).